Riccardo-Spinzi/Finite-Element-Method/README.md

 ~ Model correctly the presence of concentrated springs as constraints with specific structural properties;

+Release note:

 28-11

 v1.0 Finished

 02-12

 v1.1 Corrected a bug where having a different number of elements and nodes built singular stiffness matrices

+09-12

+v1.3

+Corrected bugs where the vibration modes of a full-beam structure weren't displayed properly

+Implemented a generic method to evaluate matrices K and M for a mixed-elements structure

+Implemented a way to input more than one material properties (A,E,J) in the model